redcodeworks/krtools/README.md

 ### Sample commands

+Each of these commands assume that the SQL Alchemy connection string is supplied as an env variable, either on the system on in an `.env` file.
+Otherwise, the connection string can be supplied with the `--target / -t` option.
+Be sure to know the risks of supplying sensitive secrets this way.
+Preferably use environment variables.

-Build an ORM model in a database.
+#### Build an ORM model in a database.

 `krtools sql build --schema movielens`

-Insert a CSV file into a database from standard input.
+#### Insert a CSV file into a database from standard input.

 `cat tests/data/movies_test.csv | krtools sql create --schema movielens --model movie`

-Insert a single CSV file into a database.
+#### Insert a single CSV file into a database.

 `poetry run krtools sql create --schema movielens --model movie --upsert --input-files tests/data/movies_test.csv`

-Insert many CSV files into a database.
+#### Insert many CSV files into a database.

 `poetry run krtools sql create --schema movielens --model movie --upsert --input-files tests/data/`